Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Introduction

 Alternative numerically exact methods include the time evolving density matrix using orthogonal polynomials algorithm (TEDOPA)~\cite{Chin2010, Prior2010}, in which the full environmental dynamics are modeled, meaning that the environment doesn't limit the system size, but modeling long-time dynamics is computationally costly.
 Another method is the Trotter decomposition with linked cluster expansion technique~\cite{Morreau2019}, which may be scalable to larger system sizes but currently only describes Hamiltonian evolution without decay~\cite{Hall2025}.

-Here, we circumvent the issue of the unfavourable scaling of TEMPO methods with system size by making use of the high degeneracy of eigenvalues of the phonon coupling operator.
-We show that the influence of the environment can be fully accounted for with a process tensor that acts only on levels corresponding to a minimal subset of non-degenerate eigenvalues.
-We thus use this method to compute the dynamics of the QD-cavity-phonon system under pulsed excitation, and calculate the degree of entanglement of emitted photon pairs.
+Here, we make use of a TEMPO algorithm that exploits degeneracies in the spectrum of the phonon coupling operator to make the simulation of systems with large Hilbert spaces feasible~\cite{Cygorek2017, Strathearn2018, Fux2024, Cygorek2024-ACE}.
+We thus use this method to compute the dynamics of the QD-cavity-phonon system under pulsed resonant two-photon excitation, with cavity enhancement of the direct two-photon transition, and calculate the degree of entanglement of emitted photon pairs.

 We also implement a polaron master equation, beyond the previously used weak-coupling approximation~\cite{Roy2011, Dewan2026}, and find good agreement of the calculated concurrence, a measure of the degree of entanglement of photon pairs, with the numerically exact result.
 The polaron master equation is a much more computationally efficient method and is subsequently used to calculate the dependence of the concurrence on driving pulse width and temperature.
 We find that finite pulse widths do still have an adverse effect on concurrence, even in spite of the inherent insensitivity of spontaneous two-photon emission to Stark shifting of the exciton states.
 Moreover, we find that this negative effect is compounded by phonon-induced decoherence.